lsst-sims/smtn-006/index.rst

 * residual is the least square error residual between the input stellar colors and the colors of the best-fit SED and E(B-V) pair

+* cx, cy, cz are the Cartesian coordinates of the star on a hypothetical unit sphere (like htmid, these exist to facilitate spatial searching of the table).